zirpo/auto-blogger-repo/memory-bank/activeContext.md

     - Updated layouts for all posts in `posts/` directory.
     - Modified `.gitignore`.
     - Created `.eleventyignore` to exclude `Change Request_ BLOG-01.md` from Eleventy processing.
+- Implemented changes from "Change Request: BLOG-02":
+    - Created `about.md` with author introduction content.
+    - Modified `_includes/base.njk` to include a navigation link to the "About" page.
+    - Appended new CSS rules to `css/style.css` for header navigation and the "About" page layout.
+    - Updated `.eleventyignore` to exclude `Change Request_ BLOG-02.md`.

 ## Next Steps
 - Verify the implemented changes by running the Eleventy development server.